ChristianWulf/qa-eclipse-plugin/README.md

 - a view to display the issues detected by the tool.
 This view needs to be opened manually via
   > ``"Window -> Show View -> Other..."``

+  A double-click on a violation in this view opens the corresponding file in the editor and jumps to the associated line of code.

   ![Image of the PMD's violations view](bundles/pmd/screenshots/pmd_violations_view.png)
 - a property page for each project (example: "PMD Settings").
 This page allows to configure the tool.